 The CMT Level I Exam focuses on the basic knowledge of the terminology and analytical tools used in technical analysis.
 The exam is two hours long, and consists of 132 multiple-choice questions.

-For additional information about the CMT Level I Exam, please consult the Exam Information document below for selected sample questions and a brief overview of the exam structure.
+For additional information about the CMT Level I Exam, please consult the combined Exam Information and Learning Objective Statements document below for selected sample questions and a brief overview of the exam structure, as well as the Learning Objectives.
 This document is not meant as a study guide; rather, it is offered to acquaint you with the style and format of the exams.

 An integral part of the CMT Association’s mission is to establish, maintain, and encourage the highest standards of professional competence and ethics among our membership.
 As such, CMT Association members must abide by the Code and Standards and are encouraged to notify their employer of this responsibility.
 Violations may result in disciplinary sanctions by the CMT Association.
 Sanctions can include revocation of membership and the right to use the CMT designation.